 When the training day was over, I noticed my left hand had swollen up so incredibly I couldn’t put my bicycling gloves on.
 Rather than seek medical attention at an emergency room, which I should’ve done, I went to my favorite watering hole to visit Dr. McGillicuddy hoping to be prescribed a cure for what ailed me.

-It wasn’t until the next day at Young Actors Theater Company when Shelley, a caring coworker, said I had to go to the hospital.
+It wasn’t until the next day at Young Actors Theater Company when my co-worker Shelley said I had to go to the hospital.
 And that she was taking me.
-Now.
 She and I spent the next five hours at HCMC’s emergency room.
 Because, yep — I broke my hand.

 As dorky as this sounds, I’ve never had a cast or a broken bone, so the following are images documenting the experience.
 Some of these images are gross.
 Just FYI.